reactjs/react.dev/src/content/reference/react-dom/preloadModule.md

 #### Caveats {/*caveats*/}

 * Multiple calls to `preloadModule` with the same `href` have the same effect as a single call.
-* In the browser, you can call `preloadModule` in any situation: while rendering a component, in an effect, in an event handler, and so on.
+* In the browser, you can call `preloadModule` in any situation: while rendering a component, in an Effect, in an event handler, and so on.
 * In server-side rendering or when rendering Server Components, `preloadModule` only has an effect if you call it while rendering a component or in an async context originating from rendering a component.
 Any other calls will be ignored.

 ---